 Researchers have learned from post-fire surveys of buildings damaged and destroyed by wildfires that attic/roof and foundation vents are entry points for embers and flames.
-Depending on topography and the location of the building on the slope, vents in the eave and soffit areas and gable end vents can be very vulnerable to the entry of embers.
-There also can be risks associated with the most common type of eave, known as open or exposed eave construction, even if vents are absent.
-You have this type of construction if you can see the rafter tails from your roof framing on the exterior underside.
-If the blocking is improperly installed, gaps will exist where the blocking and rafter tails intersect; as a result wind-blown embers could become lodged there and ignite debris and the wood in these areas.
+These findings have also been confirmed during other post-fire evaluations.
+Depending on topography, and the location of the building on the slope, vents in the eave and soffit areas, and gable end vents can be very vulnerable to the entry of embers.
+Embers entering vents can ignite other materials that are located in these spaces.
+There also is a risk associated with the most common type of eave, known as open (or exposed) eave construction, which does not have vents.
+You have this type of construction if you can see the rafter tails from your roof framing on the exterior underside of your roof.
+If not properly installed, there can be gaps where the blocking and rafter tails intersect; as a result, wind-blown embers could become lodged here, igniting the wood members there with the fire spreading to the rest of the house or business or business.

 If you have vent openings into your attic or crawlspace, check for screening.
-At a minimum, these vents should be covered with a 1⁄2-inch metal mesh screen, usually the finest mesh allowed by the building code.
-Post-fire surveys and laboratory research have shown embers large enough to cause ignitions of fine fuels can pass through 1⁄4-inch and even 1⁄2-inch mesh screening, so while screens will help reduce the risk of ember entry, it won't be the perfect solution.
+At a minimum, these vents should be covered with 1/8-inch metal mesh screens (usually the finest mesh allowed by the building code).
+Until very recently, 1/4-inch mesh screen was the minimum allowed by building codes, so the vents on most homes or businesses will have this size screening.
+Post-fire surveys have shown that embers large enough to cause ignitions can pass through 1/4-and even 1/8-inch mesh screening, so while screening will help reduce the risk of ember entry, it is not a perfect solution.
 Also, keep in mind that a finer mesh screen will require more maintenance to be kept free of debris.
 It is important to keep air flowing freely to help manage the moisture in your attic.

 Property owners in every area vulnerable to wildfire can benefit from new vents being designed as a result of stricter building codes in California.
-Although these vents may not be required in your state, they are designed to offer enhanced protection by reducing the chance embers will enter your space.
+Although these vents may not be required in your state, they are designed to offer enhanced protection by reducing the chance embers will enter your structure.
 These products are currently in the testing and acceptance phase while test standards are being finalized.
 These vents typically incorporate a finer mesh secondary screen (i.e., one that is set back in the vent device), and other design features on the exterior side.
-Find a list of accepted vents in California at: http://osfm.fire.ca.gov/ Scroll down to the section titled Building Code Chapter 7A Wildfire Protection Information & CBC Chapter 7A Task Force.
+Find a list of accepted vents at: http://osfm.fire.ca.gov/ Scroll down to the section titled Building Code Chapter 7A Wildfire Protection Information & CBC Chapter 7A Task Force.

-Depending on the ease of accessing your vents, you could prepare vent covers (i.e., using 1⁄2-inch plywood or a thin metal plate) and include their installation as part of your wildfire pre-evacuation preparedness plan.
+Depending on the ease of accessing your vents, you could prepare vent covers using 1⁄2-inch plywood or a thin metal plate and include their installation as part of your wildfire pre-evacuation preparedness plan.
 These covers should be removed upon your return.